 A risk assessment considers what might cause harm and assesses how to protect both customers and employees from the identified risk occurring.
 Our guide looks at how to carry out a risk assessment, when you should do it, and why.

-- Look for common workplace accident hazards – things that might cause slips, trips and falls, working at height, exposure to hazardous substances, fire, explosion, high noise levels and moving vehicles.
+- Look for common workplace accident hazards – things that might cause slips, trips and falls, working at height, exposure to hazardous substances, fire, explosion, enclosed spaces, high noise levels and moving vehicles.
 These are just a few examples.

 - Determine who might get harmed and in what way.
 For example: chef burned by oven.

 - Consider the risks and decide if adequate provisions are in place to prevent accidents occurring, or whether additional precautions need to be put in place.

 - Review your risk assessment policy from time to time (best practise is at least annually) and update it if necessary, especially if new hazards are introduced to the workplace.

 If you have 5 or more people working at your premises you must put your risk assessment in writing.